PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 variable | the variable
 text | the value to match with the result

-## Execute If Variable Contain
+## Execute If Variable Match

-Executes an action if the specified variable value contains the given value.
+Executes an action if the specified variable value matches the given value.

 ### Usage

 `
-executeIfVariableContain(action, variable, text)
+executeIfVariableMatch(action, variable, text)
 `

 ### Parameters